 We need to make pinners curious about what could lie behind that pin to get them to click over, but we also need to be clear enough so they know if they’re even interested.
 While creating your headline, you also need to ensure your post delivers on your promise.

 Producing a bunch of “click bait” titles with no substance is a quick way to lose trust with your audience; not to mention pinners may assume all your content is low quality and stop clicking through your others pins as well.
 (I know when this happens to me on Pinterest; I quickly stop giving their content a chance.
 Fool me once…)

 2 | Create at least 2 pin images per post.

-Keep them on brand with similar colors and feel, but different images may appeal to different pinners which gives your pin more opportunities to be seen.
+Keep them on brand with similar colors and feel, but different images or titles may appeal to different pinners which gives your pin more opportunities to be seen.

 And did I mention these images should be bright, clean, and tall like a man?

 The minimum size I recommend pinning is 735×1100, which is also known as the traditional Pinterest size; but I often go a little taller like 800×1200 or even 800×1600.